 – The Emonda is a lightweight race bike for cyclists who like to go fast and ride aggressively.
 The lightness of Emonda is perfect for climbing because lighter bikes require less effort to get your bike up hills.

-– The Madone is a bit heavier than the Emonda but has an aerodynamic design which makes this bike great for flat terrains.
-The IsoSpeed Decoupler on the Madone absorbs shocks which make this bike more comfortable than the Emonda and other aero bikes.
+– The Madone is a bit heavier than the Emonda but has an aerodynamic design that makes this bike great for flat terrains.
+The IsoFlow below the Madone’s seatpost absorbs shocks while allowing air to flow better, which makes this bike more comfortable and aero than the Emonda.

 – The Domane’s geometry is more upright than Emonda and Madone, making it a great touring bike for long distances.
-The Domane can fit wider tires and has the IsoSpeed Decoupler on the seat post and steerer, making it perfect if you plan on doing a lot of off-road riding or going over rough terrain.
+The Domane can fit wider tires and has the IsoSpeed Decoupler on the seat post that allows small deflection which absorbs road vibration, making it perfect if you plan on doing a lot of off-road riding or going over rough terrain.

 Okay, so maybe that was too quick.
 Let’s talk about each Trek road bike in more detail.